deepinv/deepinv/docs/source/user_guide/reconstruction/sampling.rst

 Diffusion methods obtain a single sample per call.
 If multiple samples are required, the :class:`deepinv.sampling.DiffusionSampler` can be used to convert a diffusion method into a sampler that obtains multiple samples to compute posterior statistics such as the mean or variance.
+It uses the helper class :class:`deepinv.sampling.DiffusionIterator` to interface diffusion samplers with :class:`deepinv.sampling.BaseSampling`.

 .. _mcmc: